 Depreciation of capital assets is computed and recorded by utilizing the straight-line method.
 Estimated useful lives of the various classes of depreciable capital assets are as follows:

 Improvements other than buildings5-48 yearsEquipment5-15 yearsInfrastructure15-30 years e.
-Deferred Outflow of Resources
+Budgets